doctormo/python-gitlab3/README.md

 #
 gl.get_current_user(sudo='other_user')  # => 'other_user' CurrentUser object
 gl.projects(sudo=2)  # => list of user 2's projects
+# Alternatively, a 'with' statement can be used as follows:
 with gl.sudo('other_user'):
     gl.get_current_user()  # => 'other_user' CurrentUser object
     gl.projects()  # => list of 'other_users's projects